ElieSDK/LinkedIn-Job-Skills-Extraction-Clustering/README.md

 -   Cleaned description text\
 -   Extracted and normalized skills per job posting\
 -   Cluster labels for each job\
--   Basic overview of salary patterns per cluster (if salary data is available)
+-   Overview of salary patterns per cluster (if salary data is available)

-## Notes

-This project is mainly for experimentation.\
-Feel free to modify the skill list, tweak the clustering settings, or extend the text cleaning steps depending on your dataset.